raylsnetwork/uniswap-incubator/docs/privateSwaps.md

 ## Key notes

-- We use circom for zksnark and AES encryption for the auditor.
+- We use circom for zkSNARK and ECIES encryption for the auditor (using nodejs scripts).
 Encryption in circom is too expensive.
 - We could enforce the auditor to approve a commitement cancelation.
 - When calling executeCommitment, Rayls Middleware would use private bundlers for additional MEV protection.

+## Future Extensions and Use Cases

+- Decentralized Executors: Anyone could register as an executor and earn a percentage of swap fees for executing commitments, creating an open marketplace of executors.
+- Auditor-Gated Cancellation: Cancellation requests could require auditor approval, preventing users from revoking commitments that already passed compliance checks.
+- Multi-Auditor Support: Commitments could be associated with multiple auditors, allowing collaborative oversight or redundancy in regulatory validation.